Sell on your terms. No Fees - Any Condition

 Secure your property to prevent future damage or looting.
 It is also recommended that you seek temporary housing while your home is being inspected and repaired.

-Another frequently asked question is: “How do I clean up after a fire?”
-The answer to this question is dependent on the severity of the damage, but it usually entails professional cleaning services to remove soot, smoke, and water.
-Additionally, homeowners frequently inquire, “Will my insurance cover all of the damages?”
-This varies depending on your policy, but most insurance companies cover fire damage.
+A common inquiry is: “What are the steps to take for cleaning up after a fire?”
+The response to this inquiry hinges on the extent of the damage, but it typically involves enlisting professional cleaning services to effectively eliminate soot, smoke, and water.
+Homeowners often ask, “Will my insurance cover all of the damages?”
+The coverage for fire damage can differ based on your specific policy, but generally, most insurance providers include this type of damage in their plans.

 To ensure an accurate insurance assessment, it’s crucial to thoroughly document all damages.
 These are just a few of the frequently asked questions by California homeowners following a house fire.